WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 ## Expressing dates

 Spell out the names of months and days of the week.
 Write the full four-digit year, rather than a two-digit abbreviation.
 If including the day of the week, add it before the month and insert a comma after it.
+Capitalize the days of the week.
 Use the *day of week, month dd, year* format.

+Don't use ordinal numbers to indicate a date.

 **Examples**

+[warning] Not Recommended: August 16th 2020 [/warning]
 [tip] Recommended: August 16, 2020 [/tip]
 [tip] Recommended: Sunday, August 16, 2020 [/tip]

+### Abbreviated and partial dates

+While indicating only the month and year, don't use a comma.

+**Examples**

+[tip] Recommended: The latest version was released in May 2020. [/tip]

+Don't abbreviate the days of the week or the month unless absolutely necessary, although abbreviating is acceptable in UI, tables, or headings where space is limited.